trivago/gollum/docs/src/gen/producer/proxy.rst

-**Partitioner**

-  This value defines the algorithm used to read messages from the stream.
-  The messages will be sent as a whole, no cropping or removal will take place.
-  By default this parameter is set to "delimiter".

-  * delimiter: separates messages by looking for a delimiter string.
-The

-  delimiter is included into the left hand message.

-  * ascii: reads an ASCII encoded number at a given offset until a given

-  delimiter is found.

-  * binary: reads a binary number at a given offset and size

-  * binary_le: is an alias for "binary"

-  * binary_be: is the same as "binary" but uses big endian encoding

-  * fixed: assumes fixed size messages

 **Size**

   This value defines the size in bytes used by the binary or fixed partitioner.
   For `binary` this can be set to 1,2,4 or 8,  for `fixed` this defines the size of a message.
   BY default this paramter is set to "4" for `binary` or "1" for `fixed` partitioner.

-**TimeoutSec** (default: 1, unit: sec)

-  This value defines the maximum time in seconds a client is allowed to take for a response.
-  By default this parameter is set to "1".